-MSI Integrity, in collaboration with the Duke Human Rights Center at the Kenan Institute for Ethics and with pro bono support from the law firm Miller & Chevalier, has created the MSI Database, a searchable, online overview of the landscape of transnational, standard-setting MSIs.
-This resource includes information on nearly 50 MSIs and maps key information about each initiative’s institutional design characteristics, such as whether an initiative has external complaint mechanisms or monitors members for compliance with its standards.
+MSI Integrity, in collaboration with the Duke Human Rights Center at the Kenan Institute for Ethics and with pro bono support from the law firm Miller & Chevalier, created the MSI Database, a searchable, online overview of the landscape of transnational, standard-setting MSIs.
+This resource originally included information on 45 MSIs (now 40) and maps key information about each initiative’s institutional design characteristics, such as whether an initiative has external complaint mechanisms or monitors members for compliance with its standards.
 The Database allows researchers, MSI practitioners, and the general public to explore these initiatives by using filters to highlight key institutional design characteristics of each MSI.

-The database is complemented by our report, “The New Regulators?
+The original database was complemented by our report, “The New Regulators?
 Assessing the Landscape of Multi-Stakeholder Initiatives,” which analyzes trends across standard-setting MSIs.

 View the MSI Database website here.